Understanding and Managing Cognitive Challenges in MS: Cognitive Difficulties and Treatment Approaches

-Adapted from a talk delivered by Dr Sarah Rudebeck, Senior Clinical Psychologist and Co-founder of Recallify, at the invitation of MS-UK, July 2025.
+Adapted from a talk delivered by Dr Sarah Rudebeck, Senior Clinical Neuropsychologist and Co-founder of Recallify, at the invitation of MS-UK, July 2025.
+You can view the original slides here (PDF).

 Cognitive changes in MS are real and clinically significant

-Approximately 65% of individuals living with multiple sclerosis (MS) experience cognitive symptoms at some point during the course of their condition.
+Approximately 65% of individuals living with multiple sclerosis (MS) experience cognitive difficulties at some point during the course of their condition.
 These symptoms may affect memory, attention, processing speed, and executive functioning.
-Although often less visible than physical impairments, they can significantly impact day-to-day functioning, work, relationships, and quality of life.
+Although often less visible than physical impairments, they can significantly impact day to day functioning, work, relationships, and quality of life.

 Cognitive impairment in MS can present with a range of features, including:

-• Working memory impairment: Challenges holding and manipulating information over short periods (e.g. remembering verbal instructions or tasks).
+- Working memory impairment: Challenges holding and manipulating information over short periods (e.g. remembering verbal instructions or tasks).
+Working memory is the gateway to long term memory, so difficulties here can have a cascading effect on what is retained over time.

 Emotional and Psychological Impact